The Best Sports Bars in DC

 801 E Street, NW

 Home base for fans of DC-based fans of the University of Colorado, Penn Social offers three bars, serving 30 draft beers!
 Stop by for daily happy hour from 4-7 p.m. for $2 off draft beer, $5 rail drinks and $6 glasses of wine.
-The menu features classic pub grub including sliders, nachos, pizza, wings, and soft pretzels.
+Just a few blocks from Capitals One Arena, the menu features classic pub grub including sliders, nachos, pizza, wings, and soft pretzels.
 When there’s a break in the action, check out Penn Social’s super fun selection of games like shuffleboard, corn hole, foosball, and Rock ‘Em Sock ‘Em Robots, arcade games and much more.

 1214 B 18th Street